-Utilizing the FastBridge Early Reading Test, Kindergarten students in the fall of 2017 demonstrated literacy proficiency at 64.8%.
-By the spring of 2018, kindergarten students will demonstrate proficiency at 66%.
+The percentage of kindergarten students who earn an achievement level "low risk" or "college pathway" (above the 30th national percentile) on the FastBridge Early Reading Assessment will increase from 58.2% in September 2018 to 60.8% in May 2019.

-- Increased outreach to daycares and the public to communicate school readiness expectations. - Community education will offer a minimum of three professional development opportunity for all community early childhood care providers. - Help Me Grow provides resources for families to understand developmental milestones and to understand developmental milestones and learn if there are concerns.
-Families are able to take the lead in seeking additional support or referring their child for a comprehensive, confidential screening or evaluation at no cost. - Community education will work creatively to increase participation in early childhood programs - Since 2015, both Preschool and kindergarten power standards are available on web-site. - Since 2015, a Preschool/Kindergarten Readiness Assessment is available on the web-site - Kindergarten Readiness assessments have been embedded in kindergarten round-up since 2016. - Preschool Screening Assessments offered throughout the year. - Panther Primary Academy opportunity designed for students who may not be ready for the traditional setting (2017)
+Increased outreach to daycares and the public to communicate school readiness expectations.

+Community education will offer a minimum of three professional development opportunities for all community early childhood care providers.

+Help Me Grow provides resources for families to understand developmental milestones and to learn if there are concerns.
+Families are able to take the lead in seeking additional support or referring their child for a comprehensive, confidential screening or evaluation at no cost.

+Community education will work creatively to increase participation in early childhood programs.

+Since 2015, both Preschool and kindergarten power standards are available on web-site.

+Since 2015, a Preschool/Kindergarten Readiness Assessment is available on the web-site

+Kindergarten Readiness assessments have been embedded in kindergarten round-up since 2016.

+Preschool Screening Assessments offered throughout the year.

+Panther Primary Academy opportunity designed for students who may not be ready for the traditional setting (2017)